DFXLuna/mazeGame/docs/readme.txt

 puzzle.

 The "File" menu allows you to load a maze file or save the current maze.
+Note that an absolute file path can be entered into both of these dialogs.
-Pressing the "Reset" button will return tiles totheir original positions and rotations from the start of the game.
-Pressingthe "Quit" button will close the window.
+Pressing the "Reset" button will return tiles to their original positions and rotations from the start of the game.
+Pressing the "Quit" button will close the window.

 Tiles are moved by clicking and dragging with the left mouse button.
 A tile